Articles

 Logically think back to all the times that you’ve felt intensely derealized in public or in another scary situation.

-READ ALSO: How do you act like old money?
+READ ALSO: How much do you need to angel invest?

 • Stop thinking that you need to ‘assess’ whether reality appears normal or strange each day.